elugens/hello-javascript/docs/additional-questions/regular-expressions/regexp-string-methods.md

 ---
 title: Regex / String Methods
 description: Regex / String Methods - The following are the methods available in the regular expression and string objects.
-The methods are used to match text against regular expressions and to perform string operations.
 sidebar_position: 17
 sidebar_label: Regex / String Methods
 ---